tli432/tli432.github.io/index.md

 - **Second Place, INFORMS Optimization Society Student Paper Prize, 2025**

 - **Alice and John Jarvis Best Student Paper Award, 2024**
-  - Awarded annually to one Ph.D. student in ISyE across all disciplines
+  - Awarded annually to one Ph.D. student in Georgia Tech ISyE across all disciplines

 - **Shabbir Ahmed PhD Fellowship for Excellence in Research, 2023**
-  - Awarded annually to one Ph.D. student in ISyE for research in optimization
+  - Awarded annually to one Ph.D. student in Georgia Tech ISyE for research in optimization

 - **Second Place, Poster Competition, YinzOR Student Conference 2024**